aazhbd/email_marketing/specs.md

  - Email Template Managers can create/update Email Templates.

- - Admin user can delete Email Campaigns, Email Templates, Contact and Contact List.
+ - Administrator users can delete Email Campaigns, Email Templates, Contact and Contact List.

- - Admin User can modify the email quota for each user who can send email campaigns.
+ - Administrator users can modify the email quota for each user who can send email campaigns.